Why You Should Waterproof Your Basement in Winter

 Radon gas causes lung cancer and is a Class 1, human carcinogen.
 The risks are higher for women and particularly, children.

-[ ] To prepare for high sump water flows and potential power outages, consider installing a Hi & Dry Emergency Backup Sump Pump (water or battery backup pump).
+√ To prepare for high sump water flows and potential power outages, consider installing a Hi & Dry Emergency Backup Sump Pump (water-powered backup pump).

-[ ] Help alleviate musty odors using BioZap® All-Natural Air Purifier & Deodorizer.
+√ Alleviate musty basement odors using BioZap All-Natural Air Purifier & Deodorizer

-IonBond® Armor - Use for sealing thin concrete slabs commonly found in crawlspaces or historic homes, use in combination with RadonSeal® on cinder block walls for the tightest seal possible, or use over a single layer of latex based paint.
+IonBond Armor Elastomeric Sealer – Use for sealing thin concrete slabs commonly found in crawlspaces or historic homes, use in combination with RadonSeal on overly porous cinder block walls for the tightest concrete seal possible against moisture and water vapor.

-Hi & Dry Emergency Backup Sump Pumps - Choose between a battery-powered or water-powered backup pump.
-These unique pumps are installed outside the sump basin, high above the sump water for unsurpassed pumping capacity, reliability, and performance.
+Hi & Dry Emergency Water-Powered Backup Sump Pump - These unique pumps require no batteries and are installed outside the sump basin.
+High above the sump water for unsurpassed pumping capacity, reliability, and performance.